infinum/accessibility-mobile-standards/docs/guidelines/platforms/android/guideline_operable_android.md

 :white_check_mark: **Success criteria**

-Each screen should have clear, descriptive, if possible unique title that describes purpose of that screen that will be understandable to all users.
-Also, it is important to make sure that title is the first thing that will be read when user enters the screen.
-This could be achieved following design guidelines or with help of setting `android:accessibilityTraversalBefore` attribute.
+Each screen should have a clear, descriptive and, if possible, unique title that describes the purpose of that screen that will be understandable to all users.
+Also, it is important to make sure that the title is the first thing that will be read when the user enters the screen.
+This could be achieved by following design guidelines or with the help of setting the `android:accessibilityTraversalBefore` attribute.

-If title is defined using toolbar with custom behavior or some other custom view it is important to insure that title will be read using accessibility services.
+If the title is defined using a toolbar with custom behavior or some other custom view, it is important to insure that the title will be read using accessibility services.

 :no_entry_sign: **Failure criteria**